wloszynski/lazy-pocketbook-android/README.md

 * Basic login is 169.254.0.1 and password is 1257
 * To chech you login, go to settings on your PB, then Rooted device settings, then press System status if IP is blank, it means it is set to default (169.254.0.1)

-# TO DO
-1. Make it more user friendly